What To Pack For Greece – Packing Lists For Every Season

 Here are the clothes that we normally take with us for two weeks in Greece in summer, or longer.
 In fact, we often don’t use all of these clothes!

-For context, our days tend to be a mix of sightseeing, relaxing on the beach, hiking, and having lovely Greek meals.
-We also prefer quiet places over touristy destinations, and are not super interested in wild nightlife.
+For context, our days tend to be a mix of sightseeing, relaxing on the beach, swimming, snorkeling, hiking, and having lovely Greek meals.
+We also prefer quiet places over touristy destinations, and are not interested in wild nightlife.
 Well, not anymore 😀

 Women’s Greek packing list for two weeks